Uberspace/lab/source/guide_humhub.rst

 License
 =======

 HumHub is released under a dual license, on one hand the AGPL V3 license and on the other hand a commercial license.
-The licence_ and terms can be found on the Humhub website.
+The license_ and terms_ can be found on the Humhub website.

-  *
-  *

 Prerequisites
 =============